undel-gh/HA-Laundry-Monitor/docs/en/STATEMACHINE.md

 #### Meaning

 The Spin Detector has identified a vibration and activity pattern that probably represents the final spin stage.
+Optional current evidence may strengthen this conclusion but cannot replace the required spin evidence defined by the active detector algorithm.

 This state expresses a probable cycle phase, not guaranteed cycle completion.

 #### Entry actions